tojohnny/tojohnny.github.io/home.markdown

 ---
-layout: page
+layout: default
-title: About
+title: Home
+nav_order: 0
-permalink: /about/
+permalink: /home/
 ---
 Welcome to my personal website.
 This site is solely owned and operated by me, Johnny.